 For the sake of argument, if male pregnancy was the only thing to change, somehow, and let us suppose further that that tweak on the facts would generate a much higher abortion rate, or a much more liberalized abortion policy, or a proliferation of birth-control–then we are still left with the same question we started with.
 Is abortion ethical?
 That scenario would result in abortion being common, and a range of related behaviors proliferating, but none of that shows whether or not the child-in-utero has a right to life.
 Societies have shaped law and policy to suit gross injustice in the past, and we have no reason to assume we couldn’t do it again.
 If abortion numbers skyrocketed, well that could just be skyrocketing evil.

 (5) Ad Populum/Consensus Gentium

 In this pregnant-male scenario, where abortion is common, we cannot, from that stipulation assume that abortion would be ethical.
 Evil can be popular, or even universal.
-As such, that scenario commits a fallacious appeal to majority, that is, the Ad Populum–if it argues on the basis of popularity, or the Consensus Gentium–if it argues on near universal agreement.
+As such, that scenario commits a fallacious appeal to majority, that is, the Ad Populum if it argues on the basis of popularity.
+Or it commits the Consensus Gentium fallacy if it argues on basis of near universal agreement.
 Bad ideas and wicked practices can be popular and widely believed

 In summary, the male-pregnancy scenario does nothing to prove that a liberal abortion policy is ethical.
-It does however raise an interesting consideration to help men sympathize better with the plight of women.
+It does however raise an interesting consideration to help men empathize better with the plight of women.